dtklumpp/react-counters/README.md

 ### You Do: Update `App`

-We want to update `App` so that it is tracking the number of counters to render in it's `state`.
+We want to update `App` so that it is tracking the number of counters to render in its `state`.
 To do that, we need to update our component.

 Make it so that the `App` component is tracking the number of counters (5) inside state and passing that as a prop to the `CounterList` component.